I Know What You’re Thinking

 I think it’s important to know that once your relationship is settled and going well, that you will soon be able to be in the same city and have a “normal” relationship.

-Because of that, they might ease away from long distance because they feel that their partner will always be far away from them.
+Because of that, they might ease away from long distances because they feel that their partner will always be far away from them.

 The reason I know I can get through it is that I know I will be living in the same city as him in the near future.